-Following the introduction, in 1989, of the intervertebral titanium cage as a means of spinal stabilization strident debate has raged regarding the safety and efficacy of these devices.
+Following the introduction, in 1989, of the intervertebral titanium cage as a means of spinal stabilization considerable debate has raged regarding the safety and efficacy of these devices.
 While there are surgeons who have achieved remarkably good success with cage use, there are also surgeons who have experienced many serious complications and have left behind them a trail of disappointed patients.
-This is also true for the use of instrumented flexible and rigid pedicle screw systems as well as other implanted biomechanical devices such as the artificial disc.
-The following discussion is presented as a means of bringing some clarity to this controversy:
+This is also true for the use of instrumented flexible and rigid pedicle screw systems as well as other implanted biomechanical devices including the artificial disc.
+The following discussion is presented as a means of offering some clarity to this controversy:

 Which is the more important in achieving a